jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4.md

 {{< s v="29" >}} A divided sympathy makes anger and resentment so disagreeable.
 The social and benevolent feelings are opposite to these.
 They cause a redoubled sympathy which almost always render them agreeable.

-The indifferent observer is almost always pleased with=
+The indifferent observer is almost always pleased with:
 - Generosity
 - Humanity
 - Kindness